make-all/HAMusicAssistantJukebox/README.md

 ## Usage
 Switch on the jukebox using "JukeBox: Allow access" switch.

-Access the jukebox interface at:
+Scan the QR Code entity of choice or access the jukebox interface directly at:
 ```
 http://homeassistant:8123/local/jukebox/jukebox.html
 ```